-Nifty April Futures Trade With Premium
+Nifty April futures trade with premium

-HDFC Bank, Adani Ports & SEZ and Tata Steel were the top traded individual stock futures contracts in F&O segment of NSE.
+Tata Power, Tata Steel and HDFC Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 The April 2022 F&O contracts will expire on 28 April 2022.